-Top 10 Best Last Minute Xmas Magazine Subscriptions for Outdoorsmen
+Top 10 Best Magazine Subscriptions for Outdoorsmen for 2018

 5. American Survival Guide

 Here’s an awesome idea for the outdoorsman in your life who has a passion for survival skills and off the grid living.
-Whether who you’re shopping for is an all out doomsday prepper or just someone who enjoys learning and practicing primitive survival skills, they will love tearing this magazine apart every month.
+Whether you or who you’re shopping for is an all out doomsday prepper or just someone who enjoys learning and practicing primitive survival skills, tearing this magazine apart every month will be looked forward to.
 It’s a great read for anyone who spends time in even relatively remote wilderness.
 Real, practiced survival skills are something that a lot of even experienced outdoorsmen lack — this could be an awesome incentive to build up some useful and potentially life saving knowledge.
 On the other end of things, there’s all sorts of information put forth by American Survival Guide concerning survival in and around the home.
 Home defense, growing and storing food, building adequate shelters and other practical topics are all covered by this publication.
 This is a pretty cool magazine to read monthly for the knowledge thirsty survivalist.
-If the outdoorsmen you have in mind is a die hard survivalist of any kind, make sure to check out our Top 10 Best Christmas Gifts for Survivalists post!
+If you’re gift shopping for an outdoorsmen or die hard survivalist of any kind, make sure to check out our Top 10 Best Christmas Gifts for Survivalists post!

 Price: $36.95